 Economists generally believe that moderate inflation is best for an economy.
 Prices that are rising too quickly cause consumers heartburn, of course, but prices that are flat or falling are a problem, too.
 This condition, known as deflation, makes debts more expensive to pay back and can lead to declining business investment.

 If gross domestic product is the broadest indicator of the economy, employment is the one most personally felt.
 These are people's jobs we're talking about.

 Two distinct metrics make up the employment forecast.
 The more important one is the "payroll report," a summation by the Department of Labor of how many jobs the economy has created (or lost) each month.
 This data is broken out by sector, such as manufacturing, mining and health care.
 Note that simply to keep up with population growth, the economy needs to add more than 100,000 jobs every month; otherwise the unemployment rate will rise.

 That rate is the other closely watched figure.
 It's a simple division of the number of people who have looked for work in the prior four weeks but who do not have a job by how many people are currently in the labor force.
 That simplicity belies some underlying concerns about the unemployment rate.
-One key one: Potential workers who aren't actively looking for work aren't included in the calculation.
-Read our current forecast »
+One key concern: Potential workers who aren't actively looking for work aren't included in the calculation.

 Business Equipment Spending

 How much businesses are laying out in investment is critical to other businesses in guiding their own spending.
 In making our forecasts for the direction of business spending in the quarters and years ahead, we follow two indexes from the Census Bureau: Durable Goods Shipments and Orders and Business Inventories reports.